HOW IT WORKS

 Classes, tutorials, and trips

 PLC’s ordinary hours of operation are between the hours of 8:45 AM and 3:15 PM, four days per week (M, T, TH, F), September through June.
 On these days, PLC offers a wide variety of classes, tutorials, and trips.
-You can see the full variety of offerings on the activities calendar on our calendar page.
+For more information about the kinds of classes and activities that happen at PLC, see our classes and activities page.

 Our classes represent the interests, needs, and passions of our current collection of members and staff.
 They range from traditional academic subjects like Biology and US History, to those off the beaten path like Architecture and Nature, to more hands-on and creative classes like Woodworking and Digital Photography.